 Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
 The NEA supports exemplary projects in all the artistic disciplines.
 Grants are awarded to arts, educational, and community organizations for specific projects rather than for general operating or seasonal support.
 Most NEA grants must be matched by non-federal sources.
-During FY 2005, NEA received an appropriation of \$121.26 million while maintaining a FTE estimated at 156 annualized.
-The Agency has requested \$121.26 million for FY 2006.
+During FY 2005, NEA received an appropriation of \$121.26 million while maintaining a FTE estimated at 158 annualized.
+The Agency received \$126.26 million, less the Interior Bill rescission, for FY 2006.